gisgeolab/LCZ-ODC/README.md

 ## Data Access and Interface:

-The temperature data are accessed via a local interface called ROSE-API, which is not accessible through public networks.
+The temperature data are accessed via a local interface called [ROSE-API](http://github.com/Diuke/rose-api), which is not accessible through public networks.
 Other data include:
--	ARPA Stations Data: Located in the LCZ.csv file, this dataset includes the stations' locations and their assigned local climate zones.
+-	ARPA Stations Data: Located in the **LCZ.csv** file, this dataset includes the stations' locations and their assigned local climate zones.
--	Metropolitan Area Shapefile: Found in the CMM folder, this shapefile represents the boundaries of the metropolitan area of Milan.
+-	Metropolitan Area Shapefile: Found in the **CMM.zip**, this shapefile represents the boundaries of the metropolitan area of Milan.
 -	Visual Crossing Data: Two auxiliary data frames (for 2022 and 2023) from the Visual Crossing database provide information on sunset times and general weather conditions (e.g., clear, rainy days).

 ## Data Processing:

-A dedicated function for outlier detection and data aggregation is provided in the ARPA_functions.py file.
+A dedicated function for outlier detection and data aggregation is provided in the **ARPA_functions.py** file.

 ## Analysis Workflow: